aalbaali/resume/README.md

 - The code was originally forked from [qdm12/latexdevcontainer](https://github.com/qdm12/latexdevcontainer) but it heavily deviated from it
 - The repo has `.devcontainer` folder for easier development from within VSCode
 - Github actions that build the latex files on the cloud
-- (Still in development) Upload pdf files to the wiki
+- Upload pdf files to the wiki

 # Usage
 - This is a Github template, so it can be used to create a new repo.